 This program prepares candidates to teach children and conduct educational assessments in K-12 learning environments.
 The Preliminary Education Specialist - Mild/Moderate and Moderate/Severe Credentials focus on individuals with varying levels of intellectual limitations, autism, other health impairments, mild emotional disturbances, and multiple disabilities.

-Credential courses and fieldwork experiences are aligned with the California Commission on Teacher Credentialing (CCTC) Teacher Performance Expectations and reflect current research in education and best practices.
-Candidates utilize Common Core Standards and other state content standards to design engaging lessons and develop skills in planning and differentiating instruction, classroom management, and assessment.
+Credential courses and fieldwork experiences are aligned with the California Commission on Teacher Credentialing (CTC) Teacher Performance Expectations and reflect current research in education and best practices.
+Candidates utilize Common Core and other state content standards to design engaging lessons and develop skills in planning and differentiating instruction, classroom management, and assessment.
 Candidates will be required to complete at least 2 sessions of Directed Teaching.

 Applicants must complete the formal application process and all required documents, which include:

 Applicants seeking one or more of these teaching credential must make formal application to the teacher credential program before beginning any coursework other than prerequisites.

 Option: Adding a mild/moderate or moderate/severe Preliminary Education Specialist Credential, 2009-2010 CTC Standards, to an existing Preliminary Education Specialist Credential, 2009-2010 CTC Standards.

 Prerequisites: Valid Preliminary or Clear Education Specialist Credential, mild/moderate or moderate/severe with EL Authorization based on 2009 CTC Program Standards.
 At Brandman University, this refers to those who were admitted to the Preliminary Education Specialist Credential, mild/moderate or moderate/severe with EL Authorization, in Fall 2010 or later.